Re Taylor: Judgment

 The debtor, Mr Taylor, made an application in opposition to a bankruptcy notice.
 Although Taylor had no technical grounds on which to oppose the notice, Justice Thomas held, For my part, I consider that adjudicating a person bankrupt when that person is essentially a victim of the current downturn in this country’s economy may, in certain circumstances, be unnecessarily severe.
 In Mr Taylor’s case I believe that the collapse of his business can be directly traced to the political and economic developments which took place at the time.
 But for those developments, Mr and Mrs Taylor would probably have a thriving business today.
 Bankruptcy will not now realise one cent in the dollar for Mr and Mrs Greenwood.
 Moreover it is difficult to perceive any public interest element which would be served by making Mr Taylor bankrupt.
 He cannot get a job and it is unlikely that he will get credit.
-To make Mr Taylor bankrupt would be purely punitive and serve no practical or useful purpose.
-To my mind, sufficient cause exists for no order of adjudication to be made.
-The only question, therefore, is whether the issue of bankruptcy should be left to be finally decided at the hearing of the petition, should Mr and Mrs Greenwood decide to pursue that course, or whether I should stay the proceeding now.
-There is much merit in Mr Sadler’s observation that this proceeding should be brought to an end one way or another today.
+To make Mr Taylor bankrupt would be purely punitive and serve no practical or useful purpose.The only question, therefore, is whether the issue of bankruptcy should be left to be finally decided at the hearing of the petition, should Mr and Mrs Greenwood decide to pursue that course, or whether I should stay the proceeding now....
 I therefore propose to grant a stay.
 In the event that Mr and Mrs Greenwood obtain evidence that Mr and Mrs Taylor’s fortunes have changed for the better it would be open to them to apply to the Court to uplift this stay.
 The debt as Mr and Mrs Taylor will appreciate, remains due and owing.